urani-trade/solana-dev-onboarding-rs/README.md

 <br>

-### Our development resources, aiming to onboarding Uranians to Solana development.
+### Our development resources, aiming to onboarding engineers to Solana development.
 From geeks to geeks.

 <br>